Online Meeting Minutes Example With Elements

 • Experience: Moderates only three determinants (EE, SI, and FC).

-• Voluntariness of use: Moderates only between the Social Influence (SI) and Behavioral Intention (BI) relationship.
+• Voluntariness of use: Moderates only the relationship between Social Influence (SI) and Behavioral Intention (BI).

 UTAUT Model Venkatesh Questionnaire